Last Updated on

 Penn Conflict Reel Review

-The Penn Conflict was introduced in the fall of 2013 and is positioned just above the Penn Battle II and below the Penn Conquer.
-The Penn Conflict is designed and is typically most popular in the 1000 – 3000 size range – for the nearshore or inshore fisherman that is typically looking for a smaller reel.
-New with the Conflict is the 2500 size reel that is perfect for those anglers that are looking to have something that is small enough to balance out a lightweight rod for more technical fishing.
-The Conflict is also offered in as large as a 8000 series.
+The Penn Conflict was introduced in the fall of 2013 and is positioned just above the Penn Battle II and below the Penn Clash.
+The Penn Conflict is designed towards the smaller sizes and is typically most popular in the 1000 – 3000 size range – for the nearshore or inshore fisherman that is typically looking for a smaller reel.

 Drag has been increased over the Battle II by using a technology that is called keying the drag washers.
 The washers are actually keyed into the spool meaning that there is now access to both sides of the washers allowing about a 20% increase in overall drag for the same sized washer.